tiprankstipranks

 Our business is dependent on the efficient and uninterrupted operation of computer network systems and data centers, including third party systems.

 Our ability to provide reliable service to customers and other network participants depends on the efficient and uninterrupted operation of our computer network systems and data centers as well as those of our retail distributors, network acceptance members and third-party processors.
 Our business involves the movement of large sums of money, the processing of large numbers of transactions and the management of the data necessary to do both.
-Our success in our account programs, including our BaaS programs, as well as our money movement services, depends upon the efficient and error-free handling of the money that is collected, remitted or deposited in connection with the provision of our products and services.
+Our success in our account programs, including our BaaS programs, as well as our services within our Money Movement Services segment, depends upon the efficient and error-free handling of the money that is collected, remitted or deposited in connection with the provision of our products and services.
 We rely on the ability of our employees, systems and processes and those of the banks that issue our cards, our retail distributors, tax refund preparation partners, other business partners and third-party processors to process and facilitate these transactions in an efficient, uninterrupted and error-free manner.
-Their failure to do so could materially and adversely impact our operating revenues and results of operations, particularly during the tax season, when we derive substantially all of our operating revenues for our tax refund processing services and a significant portion of our other operating revenues.
-Our systems and the systems of third-party processors are susceptible to outages and interruptions due to fire, natural disaster, cyber-attacks, power loss, telecommunications failures, software or hardware defects, terrorist attacks, pandemics and similar events.
+Their failure to do so could negatively impact our operating revenues and results of operations, particularly during the tax season, when we derive substantially all of our operating revenues for our tax refund processing services and a significant portion of our other operating revenues.
+Our systems and the systems of third-party processors are susceptible to outages and interruptions including due to fire, natural disaster, cyber-attacks, power loss, telecommunications failures, software or hardware defects, terrorist attacks, pandemics and similar events.
 We use both internally developed and third-party systems, including cloud computing and storage systems, for our services and certain aspects of transaction processing.
 Interruptions in our service may result for a number of reasons.
-Additionally, the data center hosting facilities that we use could be closed without adequate notice or suffer unanticipated problems resulting in lengthy interruptions in our service.
-Moreover, as we continue to add cloud based solutions or additional capacity to our existing data centers, we could experience problems transferring customer accounts and data, impairing the delivery of our service.
+Additionally, the data center hosting facilities that we use could be closed without adequate notice or experience unanticipated problems resulting in lengthy interruptions in our service.
+Moreover, as we continue to add cloud-based solutions, we could experience problems transferring customer accounts and data or interruptions in service from our cloud providers, impairing the delivery of our service.
 Our technology platforms continue to evolve as we regularly invest in enhancing our systems.
-As a result, some customers may experience disruptions in service despite significant investments in planning and testing on the part of us and our technology partners.
+As a result, some customers have in the past and may in the future experience disruptions in service despite significant investments in planning and testing on the part of us and our technology partners.
 In addition, the implementation of technological changes could cause significant disruptions to our customers and our business and may cause processing errors.
 Any damage to, or failure of, or delay in our processes or systems generally, or those of our vendors (including as a result of disruptions at our third-party data center hosting facilities and cloud providers), or an improper action by our employees, agents or third-party vendors, could result in interruptions in our service, causing customers, retail distributors and other partners to become dissatisfied with our products and services or obligate us to issue credits or pay fines or other penalties to them.
-Sustained or repeated process or system failures could reduce the attractiveness of our products and services, including our banking platform, and result in contract terminations, thereby reducing operating revenue and harming our results of operations.
-Further, negative publicity arising from these types of disruptions could damage our reputation and may adversely impact use of our products and services, including our banking platform, and adversely affect our ability to attract new customers and business partners.
+Sustained or repeated process or system failures have in the past and could in the future reduce the attractiveness of our products and services, including our banking platform, and could result in contract terminations, thereby reducing operating revenue and negatively impact our results of operations and could result in additional regulatory actions and/or fines and penalties.
+Further, negative publicity arising from these types of disruptions could damage our reputation and may negatively impact use of our products and services, including our banking platform, and negatively impact our ability to attract new customers and business partners.
 Additionally, some of our contracts with retail distributors, including our contract with Walmart, contain service level standards pertaining to the operation of our systems, and provide the retail distributor with the right to collect damages and to potentially terminate its contract with us for system downtime exceeding stated limits.
 If we face system interruptions or failures, our business interruption insurance may not be adequate to cover the losses or damages that we incur.
 In addition, our insurance costs may also increase substantially in the future to cover the costs our insurance carriers may incur.

 Macro & Political